zys8119/uiDome/docs/en-US/guide/theming.md

 // import Components from 'unplugin-vue-components/vite'
 // import { ElementPlusResolver } from 'unplugin-vue-components/resolvers'

-// or use unplugin-element-plus import ElementPlus from 'unplugin-element-plus/vite'
+// or use unplugin-wisdom-plus import ElementPlus from 'unplugin-wisdom-plus/vite'

 // vite.config.ts
 export default defineConfig({